-Located west of Folkestone, the charming coastal village of Sandgate does not disappoint.
+Located west of Folkestone, the charming Kentish coastal village of Sandgate does not disappoint.
 The beaches have long views over the English Channel towards France and have held the prestigious Seaside Award since 2013.
-The village High Street, once a hub for its antiques and collectables, now hosts many small businesses including three antiques shops, an H G Wells exhibition and a wonderful selection of small independent shops and restaurants (including traditional fish and chips).
+The village High Street, once a hub for its antiques and collectables, is now a vibrant hub hosting many small businesses including still three antiques shops, an H G Wells exhibition (at the Sandgate Library and Parish Council offices) and a wonderful selection of small independent shops, coffee shops, pubs, wine bars and restaurants (including traditional fish and chips).

 A short distance up Military Road from the high street takes you to the Golden Valley, so named because of the gorse which once cloaked the hillside.
 Houses now dominate this area with a well established community as large as the village itself.